Hameed-Ur-Rehman25/tic_tac_toe_app/README.md

 - **Express**: Web framework for Node.js.
 - **Socket.IO**: Library for real-time, bidirectional communication.
 - **MongoDB**: NoSQL database for data storage.
+- **Provider**: State management package for Flutter.
+- **Flutter**: Framework for building natively compiled applications for mobile, web, and desktop from a single codebase.

 ## Installation